Daycare and Boarding FAQ

 We provide the bed, blankets, and toys; you just need to provide the dog!
 Please don’t bring any bedding or toys from home.
 If you’re bringing your dog’s food from home, please have it in a labeled container with enough portions for their stay.

 Two weeks notice is best so that we can make sure we have the overnight staff scheduled- but we understand things can come up at the last minute.
 Give us a call if it’s late notice and we’ll do our best to make it work.

 Facility provided food is $2 per meal.
 You are welcome to bring your dog’s food from home.
 We have a fridge to store wet food as well.

 Dogs will be dogs.
 While it is rare, scratches and light marks from playing will happen every now and then.
 Our staff is well trained in judging when to break up play before it becomes too rough.
 We have an on-site Dog First Aid kit that we use to address any wounds, and it is mandatory that all scratches, no matter how big or small, are reported to the owner before the dog goes home.

-Our webcam is placed where it can offer the biggest viewing area of the playroom but does not cover all of our play areas.
-If you can’t see your dog, it doesn’t mean they’re in time out or has been separated- they’re just in a small playroom or on the other side out of view!
+Our webcams are placed where it can offer the biggest viewing area of the playroom but do not cover all of our play areas.
+If you can’t see your dog, it doesn’t mean they’re in time out or has been separated- they may be chilling outside camera view!

 Some work computers block external video like our webcam, and certain mobile devices aren’t compatible with our webcam services.